ambagape/geo-locator/README.md

-Hotel-Locator
+Geo-Locator
 =============

-An Application for Locating Hotels in Benin
+An Applet for visualizing geo data.